Claude Code Operational Patterns

 What "operational" actually means here

 The trap is treating these as "advanced features for later."
-They're the difference between a chat window and a workflow.
+They're the difference between a chat window and infrastructure.